devdunlap/hello-world/README.md

 ##Step will be storing the information in a variable and writing a script to pull your resume from storage and email it to the variable.

+cant believe I put all this in a mark down file